MarcinMiler/instagram-clone/README.md

 3 `yarn start`

+4 In apollo.js you need to change IP address to your server.

 ### Server

 You need to have installed postgreSQL, and configure ormconfig.json file (database connection) to run server localy.